3ZB: Launch of B98FM

 A secondary station was launched in July 1991 called B98FM, broadcasting on 97.7FM.
 The new station shared some programming with 3ZB such as both 3ZB and B98FM had the same breakfast show presented by John Dunne and Ken Ellis.
 B98FM was a music station originally playing an adult contemporary music format.

 In 1993 B98FM changed format to an oldies with the brand name Good Time Oldies B98FM, a similar station called Good Time Oldies B90FM was also launched in Wellington which was run in tandem with 2ZB similar to 3ZB and B98FM.

 3ZB becomes Newstalk ZB

 Following the launch of B98FM in 1991 the 3ZB 1098AM station made a move towards a talkback format.
 Auckland station 1ZB and Wellington 2ZB had also moved to a talkback format and 4ZB Dunedin continued to run an FM music station called ZBFM and a talk station on the original AM frequency.

 By 1993 Radio New Zealand had moved most of their local AM radio stations around the country to an FM frequency in addition to the original AM frequency.
-At this point a decision was made to network Auckland's Newstalk 1ZB station across the country utilizing the AM frequencies once used by the local stations.
+At this point a decision was made to network Auckland's Newstalk 1ZB station across the country utilising the AM frequencies once used by the local stations.
 In 1993 3ZB became Newstalk ZB, the station continued to run local talkback programming throughout the day.